 According to Benzinga Pro data, during Q2, XOMA XOMA posted sales of $901.00 thousand.
 Earnings were up 52.33%, but XOMA still reported an overall loss of $3.06 million.
 XOMA collected $375.00 thousand in revenue during Q1, but reported earnings showed a $6.43 million loss.

-Earnings data without context is not clear and can be difficult to base trading decisions on.
-Return on Capital Employed (ROCE) helps to filter signal from noise by measuring yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
-In Q3, XOMA posted an ROCE of -0.03%.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
+In Q2, XOMA posted an ROCE of -0.03%.

 ROCE is a powerful metric for comparing the effectiveness of capital allocation for similar companies.
 A relatively high ROCE shows XOMA is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and, ultimately, earnings per share (EPS) growth.

 For XOMA, a negative ROCE ratio of -0.03% suggests that management may not be effectively allocating their capital.Effective capital allocation is a positive indicator that a company will achieve more durable success and favorable long-term returns; poor capital allocation can be a leech on the performance of a company over time.

 XOMA reported Q2 earnings per share at $-0.29/share, which beat analyst predictions of $-0.35/share.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.